Well Water Home Insurance: Does Your Policy Cover the Pump & System?

 Dry wells and low water table issues are completely excluded.
 If your area experiences drought and your well runs dry, you're on your own for the cost of drilling deeper or finding an alternative water source.

-Well water contamination — whether from bacteria, agricultural runoff, a neighbor's leaking fuel tank, or septic system failure — is almost universally excluded from standard homeowners policies.
-Remediation costs can be significant, yet no standard endorsement broadly covers contamination.
+Well water contamination, whether from bacteria, agricultural runoff, a neighbor's leaking fuel tank, or septic system failure, is almost universally excluded from standard homeowners policies due to broad pollution exclusions.
+Insurers are actually tightening this further in 2026 by adding PFAS-specific exclusion endorsements (like ISO's CG 40 32 05 23) that expressly remove coverage for damage or bodily injury tied to "forever chemicals."
+Remediation costs can be significant, and no standard endorsement broadly covers contamination.

 Well collapse or cave-in is typically treated as earth movement, placing it in the same excluded category as sinkholes, landslides, and soil erosion.
-Without a separate sinkhole rider (available in select states), you have no coverage here.
+Without a separate sinkhole rider (available in select states like Florida), you have no coverage here.

-Even if contamination is sudden and caused by an identifiable outside source, most standard policies won't help pay for water testing, remediation, or alternative water supply costs.
-You'd need a separate environmental or pollution liability policy to get meaningful protection.
+Private wells are not monitored by the EPA, meaning well owners are 100% responsible for testing and treatment.
+Even if contamination is sudden and traceable to an outside source, most standard policies won't help pay for water testing, remediation, or an alternative water supply.
+You'd need a specialized environmental or pollution liability policy for meaningful protection.

-Learn more about how water damage claims work under a standard homeowners policy — the same rules that govern well pump coverage apply broadly to all home water systems.
+Learn more about how water damage claims work under a standard homeowners policy.
+The same principles that govern well pump coverage apply broadly to all home water systems, and reviewing the full list of common home insurance exclusions can help you spot other gaps.

 State Farm logo